DataJuggler/BlazorGallery/README.md

 # News

+1.5.8
+7.16.2023: There have been many fixes in the last month.
+The site should look better for browsers with 100% zoom.
+I always test at 150% due to my vision isn't great, and noticed a few things didn't look good.
+It should be similar layout, just a bigger font size now.

 1.4.6
 6.26.2023: I fixed a bug where the ImageViewer component was defaulting to LikeButtonEnabled in the constructor.
 This didn't work when a logged in user was viewing their own gallery if they enter by clicking